xuantiep/monkeyjars_en/_instructions/for-hanging-plants-i-love-to-shower.md

 order: 10
 ---

 To water me, just put me in the sink.
-Or even better: give me a shower!
+Or even better: give me a shower\!
 I'm used to tropical rainforests, remember?
-And a shower means no water on your nice carpet…
+And a shower means no water on your nice carpet...